hugoppp/hugoppp/README.md

 Things I live by:
 - "Patterns exist to make your lives easier.
 If the pattern make a your life harder, stop using it"
 - KISS & YAGNI
-- Move fast & break things
+- Move fast & iterate
+- E2E typesafty above all else

 I keep personal learning projects in [@hugopp-learning](https://github.com/hugoppp-learning) and also keep a list of things I want to learn in the future [here](https://github.com/users/hugoppp/projects/5).